NHSDigital/nhs-login-help-centre/README.md

 ## Deployment

 There are two pipelines in the NHS login AWS account:
-- helpcentre-live-develop runs from develop branch, deploys to https://help.dev.signin.nhs.uk
+- helpcentre-live-develop runs from develop branch, deploys to [dev](https://help.dev.signin.nhs.uk).
-- helpcentre-live-master runs from master branch, deploys to https://help.qa.signin.nhs.uk and afterwards to production
+- helpcentre-live-master runs from master branch, deploys to [qa](https://help.qa.signin.nhs.uk) and afterwards to [production](https://help.login.nhs.uk).

-No other environments exist so we don't do feature branch testing.
+No other environments exist, so we don't do feature branch testing.
 Testing can be done locally before merging to develop.

 ## Structure